austinsonger/CSJ/nmap-commands.md

 ---

-> By Austin Vern Songer
+> Here are some scans

 ### NMAP BASIC SCANS